armaaniel/steak-and-eggs-spa/README.md

 The app degrades gracefully on network failures, setting meaningful fallback values on every failed fetch.
 401 responses clear the stored auth token and redirect to login.

-### Validations

-User inputs are validated, disabling submission until inputs are valid.
-Inputs are formatted as currency with length caps where applicable.

 ### Reusable Components

 `TraceTable` is a generic table component that accepts a columns configuration — multiple views pass in their own columns and render functions.
 Sorting, pagination, empty states, and error states are handled internally.